ronithgan/ronithgan.github.io/experience.md

 subtitle: Here are a few of the professional experiences I've been involved in
 ---

-Listed below are the main professional experiences I am lucky to have been a part of during my first year of college.
-If you'd like to learn more about my professional experiences in High School, please check out the [Education](https://ronithgan.github.io/education/) page.
+Listed below are the main professional experiences I am lucky to have been a part of during my first two years of college.

 ### 🔐 Engineering Product Manager Intern at Cisco (May 2023 - August 2023)

-I have been interning with Cisco since May 2023 for the Cloud & Network Security team within the Cisco Security Business Group.
+I have been working at Cisco since May 2023 for the Cloud & Network Security team within the Cisco Security Business Group.
 More details to come once my internship is complete!

 ### 🔬 Research Assistant at U-M School of Information (November 2022 - Present)

+For the past few months, I have been working with Professors [Paramveer Dhillon](https://pdhillon.com/) and Elle O'Brien on the intersections of learning models with modern web information systems.
+Specifically, I am currently working on publishing a scholarly paper based on health and wellness information with social network analysis, currently pending submission to JAMIA.
+I've trained a word embedding model to parse through 80 billion Twitter posts, characterizing beliefs about health across social media and identifying the top influencers related to misinformation through a retweet network.
+This research will help us understand how influencers responded to the COVID-19 pandemic and how these arguments are framed to their audience.
+This experience has helped me learn more about data science through Spark and Python to examine the societal impact of information systems today.

 ### 📊 Project Manager at APEX Consulting (January 2022 - Present)